(Amended 1/20; 3/20)

 - Any retaliation against impacted parties, reporting parties or witnesses should be reported pursuant to the Anti-Retaliation Policy (II-11).
 Retaliation may result in disciplinary action against the person committing the retaliatory act(s).

-- In extraordinary circumstances, the Provost, a dean, a DEO, or any vice president may, at any time during or after an investigation of allegations of harassment, suspend or partially restrict from employment any responding party if the Provost, dean, DEO, or vice president finds that it is reasonably certain that:
+- The Provost, a dean, a DEO, or any vice president may, at any time during or after an investigation of allegations of harassment, place on leave or otherwise restrict from employment and/or access to campus any responding party if the Provost, dean, DEO, or vice president finds that it is reasonably certain that:

 - the employee engaged in harassment in violation of this policy, and

-- serious and immediate harm will ensue if the person continues their employment.
+- serious and immediate harm will ensue if the person continues to be present at work.
 Similarly, if the responding party is a student, interim sanctions may be imposed pursuant to Section 10 of the Student Misconduct Procedure.